How Long Does It Really Take to Buy Your First Home?

 Buying your first home is exciting — but it can also feel like stepping into the unknown.
 One of the biggest questions new buyers have is: “How long does the whole process actually take?”

 While every purchase is unique, most first-time buyers can expect the journey to take between 8 and 24 weeks, from starting your search to receiving the keys.
-Here’s a simple breakdown of what to expect at each stage.
+Here’s a simple breakdown of what to expect at each stage — and how we help you speed things up.

 Getting Mortgage-Ready (1–3 Weeks)